What Is 8 Of 20

 Simplifying the Fraction: Finding the Greatest Common Divisor (GCD)

 The fraction 8/20 can be simplified.
-Simplifying a fraction means reducing it to its lowest terms, making it easier to understand and work with.
-To do this, we find the greatest common divisor (GCD) of the numerator and the denominator.
+That said, simplifying a fraction means reducing it to its lowest terms, making it easier to understand and work with.
+And to do this, we find the greatest common divisor (GCD) of the numerator and the denominator.
 The GCD is the largest number that divides both the numerator and the denominator without leaving a remainder.

 In the case of 8 and 20, the GCD is 4.
 Both 8 and 20 are divisible by 4: